jiazhang-ml/jiazhang-ml.github.io/index.md

 #### Teaching Experience

+* Introduction to Artificial Intelligence (for undergraduate students), Fall, 2024
-* AI Principles (for undergraduate students), Fall, 2021, 2022, 2023
+* AI Principles (for undergraduate students), Fall, 2021, 2022, 2023, 2024
-* Case Study of Software Systems (for undergraduate students), Fall, 2022, 2023
+* Case Study of Software Systems (for undergraduate students), Fall, 2022, 2023, 2024
 * Computer Fundamentals (for undergraduate students, in English), Fall, 2021

 ---